Gofnax/Glem_Language/README.md

 the languages nuances may differ (such as memory management, data types implementation, object methods, etc.).
-* No prior knowledge of the interpreter's way of work: we had to create an interpreter for a language without being taught the details of how the interpreter works, what parts it's composed of, or how each part communicates with the other.
+* No prior knowledge of the interpreter's way of work: we had to create an interpreter for a language without being taught the intricacies of how the interpreter works, what parts it's composed of, or how each part communicates with the other.

 Regardless, we had to make the project work, so obviously we had a lot of learning and experimenting